Foods to relieve cough and cold

 7) Pomegranate Juice

-Packed with antioxidants, pomegranate juice reduces inflammation.
+Packed with antioxidants, pomegranate juice may help reduce inflammation and support overall health.
 Regular consumption can strengthen your immune system during periods of sickness.
 Pomegranate juice also helps maintain hydration levels.

 How to use:

-• Adding it to smoothies can enhance its nutritional benefits.
+• Adding pomegranate juice to smoothies may enhance its nutritional benefits.

 8) Hot Tea